TheCarsonWest/TheCarsonWest.github.io/test/content/Libraries like NumPy.md

 import numpy as np
 ```

-Once imported, you can access the [functions](./../functions/) and classes provided by NumPy.
+Once imported, you can access the [Python Functions](./../python-functions/) and classes provided by NumPy.

 **Creating Arrays:**
 - `np.array(object)`: Converts a Python object to a NumPy array.